This post may contain affiliate links. Please see our disclosure policy.

-This recipe is a classic white sauce, a béchamel sauce as it is also known, that is perfect for use in a lasagne or any other recipes that need a white sauce, like a croque monsieur for example.
+This recipe is a classic white sauce, a béchamel sauce as it is also known, that is perfect for use in an Easy Lasagne with Cheat’s White Sauce or any other recipes that need a white sauce, like a croque monsieur for example.

 A white sauce is very simple and I think it often gets a hard time in the cookery world for being tricky when in reality, it’s fairly hard to mess it up.
 I think people become fixated on the possibility of lumps and clumps, and I get this, but once you’ve made it once, you realise it’s fairly forgiving.